 Besides teaching both historical and systematic theology at DTS, Dr. Svigel is actively engaged in teaching and writing for a broader evangelical audience.
-His passion for a Christ-centered of Insight for Living.
+His passion for a Christ-centered theology and life is coupled with a penchant for humor, music, and writing.
+Dr. Svigel comes to DTS after working for several years in the legal field as well as serving as a writer with the ministry of Insight for Living.
 His books and articles range from text critical studies to juvenile fantasy.
-He and theology and life is coupled with a penchant for humor, music, and writing.
-Dr. Svigel comes to DTS after working for several years in the legal field as well as serving as a writer with the ministry
+He and his wife, Stephanie, have three children: Sophie, Lucas, and Nathan.